 This month’s Renaissance Village Murrieta senior care resident spotlight is Pat B.

 Pat was born in Oceanside, New York and spent most of her youth living with a foster family.
 They never let her call them mom and dad, it was always aunt and uncle.
-When she was in 4th grade, she lived with her biological parents and her older brothers, George and Norman, and sister, Joan.
-Life was rough at times living with her parents, and she wishes that she would’ve been able to stay with her foster parents longer.
+She lived with them until she was in the 4th grade.
+Then she lived with her biological parents and her older siblings.
+She had two older brothers, George and Norman, and a sister named Joan.
+Life was rough at times living with her parents.
+Pat wishes that she would’ve been able to stay with her foster parents longer.

 Growing up her family moved every couple of years.
 She lived in Belmar, New Jersey until 3rd grade when they made the move to Maine.
 Upon entering high school, she moved back to Belmar, and then went she got married she moved once more back to Maine.